 I have been in two federal max joints and in the mediums too where there are killings, suicides, and beatings, stabbings, and all sorts of scandalous, depraved things going on.
 But the place that guy is in is a pretty hardcore spot.
 It’s like Folsom (CA), Huntsville (TX), Florence (AZ), Starheville (FL), or Stateville (IL).
-In those kinds of places, the inmates basically run the prison.
+In those kinds of places, those incarcerated there basically run the prison.
 I don’t mean “run” in the sense that they tell the guards/cops what to do.
 I mean “run” in the sense that they have an established protocol with the staff and the staff leaves them to manage their own affairs (within reason) inside the walls.

-Inmates can keep a joint running smoothly or they make everything utter chaos.
-I’m sure in the prison this guy is in there is some form of this type of inmate/staff détente (for lack of a better word).
+Incarcerated people can keep a joint running smoothly or they make everything utter chaos.
+I’m sure in the prison this guy is in there is some form of this type of incarcerated person/staff détente (for lack of a better word).
 This man has already done 22 years, so his crime was of the most serious nature (obviously).
 He is in protective custody … that is a bad sign (bad thing totally!).
 That he is in PC in such a spot is a reflection of the seriousness of whatever he did many years ago.
 He either snitched/ratted on someone, killed someone (this carries a payback element with it), was convicted of a crime for which convicts administer vigilante justice, such as child-molesting (or worse) or rape.
 Since he mentioned not being able to stand up to a group, I’d say that he burned bridges in the past with one of the gangs.
 Maybe he killed one of their members or snitched one off.
 Whatever he did was serious enough to get him killed for it now (sometimes it doesn’t take much).
 He’s in a bad spot and he’ll probably have to stay in PC.